Structural engineering suggestion for

 They are delivered from the factory with half negative pressure.

-Cables and other installations must be laid in separate shafts.
+Cables and other installations are laid in separate shafts between the module joints.

 After construction, a rotary vane pump is used to create an atmospheric height-dependent vacuum of about 95 % in each module field.
 The suction valves are located on the living space side and allow for readjustment of the air diffusion that will occur over the years.